RajaRakoto/qwik-boilerplate/README.md

 bun run pkg-upgrade # to upgrade outdated dependencies in interactive mode
 ```

-> NOTE 1: I employ the `MIT license` for this starter kit, which includes my name and GitHub profile.
-Please remember to adjust or remove it if deemed unnecessary.
+> 1. This starter kit uses the MIT license with my name and GitHub profile—update or remove if needed.

-> NOTE 2: In order to help you better understand the structure of this boilerplate, there is a `README.md` file in each subdirectory of src.
+> 2. Each subdirectory in `src` has a `README.md` to explain its structure.

-> NOTE 3: For certain configurations in the `package.json` file, you need to modify them to tailor them to your project (e.g: name, description, author, keywords, main, repository, ...).
+> 3. Adjust the `package.json` (name, description, author, etc.) to fit your project.

 ---